PAPR: Proximity Attention Point Rendering: Implementation Details

 \subsection{Point Pruning}

 As described in Sec.~\ref{sec:pruning}, we use a background token $b$ to determine whether a ray intersects with the background.
 In our experiments, we set $b=5$.
-Moreover, we modify the calculation of the aggregated feature as $\mathbf{f}'_{j}=\sum^{K}_{i=1}w'_{i,j}\mathbf{v}_{i,j}$ for each pixel.
-This updated weighting term $w'_{i,j}$ incorporates both the background token and the foreground score, and is defined as follows:
+Moreover, we modify the calculation of the attention weights $w_{i,j}$ for each point in Eqn.~\ref{eqn:attn_base} to incorporate both the background token and the influence score, the updated definition is as follows: